 King Street West and Dufferin Street

-Starting in early September until mid-October 2025, the City of Toronto and TTC will renew the ageing streetcar tracks at the King Street West and Dufferin Street intersection.
+Starting as early as late September and continuing until mid-November 2025, the City of Toronto and TTC will renew the aging streetcar tracks at the King Street West and Dufferin Street intersection.
 The City of Toronto will also undertake sidewalk replacement and tactile plate installation at the intersection.
-Learn more on the City of Toronto's project webpage
+Learn more about this work on the City of Toronto's project webpage.

-Streetcar track renewal at this intersection was originally planned to take place in 2024 as part of the King Street West Watermain and Streetcar Track Renewal project (Dufferin Street to Shaw Street); however, due to supply chain challenges, this work was deferred to 2025.
+Streetcar track renewal at this intersection was initially planned to take place in mid-2024 as part of the King Street West Watermain and Streetcar Track Renewal project (Dufferin Street to Shaw Street) that year; however, due to supply chain challenges, this work was deferred to 2025.

 Work hours and noise

-TTC crews will need to work around the clock (24/7) during new rail installation to preserve the integrity and quality of the new rail and freshly poured concrete.
+- TTC crews will work around the clock (24/7) during the rail installation work phase to preserve the integrity and quality of the newly installed streetcar rail and freshly poured concrete.

-Starting on September 2, 2025, the following routes will begin diverting around the King Street West and Dufferin Street intersection closure:
+From as early as September 29, 2025, to mid-November 2025, the following streetcar/bus routes will begin diverting around the King Street West and Dufferin Street intersection closure:

-- 503 Kingston Rd – A 503 Kingston Rd bus replacement will be introduced, operating between King Street West at Joe Shuster Way, and Kingston Road at Victoria Park Avenue.
+- 503 Kingston Rd – A replacement bus service will operate between King Street West at Joe Shuster Way and Kingston Road at Victoria Park Avenue

 - 504 King and 508 Lake Shore – 504A King and 508 Lake Shore streetcars will divert via Queen Street West between Shaw Street and Roncesvalles Avenue.
 504B King streetcars will be shortened to Bathurst Street.